 - cellBarred-5GC-CRS (IE type: "barred" or "not barred") This field indicates if the cell is barred for connectivity to 5GC for UEs supporting network-based CRS interference mitigation.
 This field is ignored if the UE does not support E-UTRA connected to 5GC or network-based CRS interference mitigation.
 In case of multiple 5GC PLMNs indicated in SIB1, this field is common for all 5GC PLMNs.

 - cellReservedForOperatorUse-CRS (IE type: "reserved" or "not reserved") This field indicates if the cell is reserved for operator use for UEs supporting network-based CRS interference mitigation. reserved means the cell is "reserved" for operator use for UEs supporting crs-IntfMitig while crs-IntfMitigEnabled is included in SIB1.
 For BL UEs or UEs in CE capable of ce-CRS-IntfMitig, reserved means the cell is "reserved" for operator use while crs-IntfMitigNumPRBs is included in SIB1-BR.
 This field is ignored if the UE does not support CRS interference mitigation or while crs-IntfMitigConfig is not included in SIB1 (SIB1-BR for BL UEs or UEs in CE).
+In case of multiple PLMNs indicated in SIB1/SIB1-BR, this field is specified per PLMN.

+- iab-Support (IE type: "true")

-In case of multiple PLMNs indicated in SIB1/SIB1-BR, this field is specified per PLMN.The following description for handling of barred and reserved cells is per CN type.
+Indicated in SIB1 message.
+In case of multiple PLMNs indicated in SIB1, this field is specified per PLMN.
+[This field indicates if the cell is barred for IAB node or the cell does not support IAB node, or both.
+When this field is absent, the IAB node shall treat this cell as if cell status is barred]

+Editor Notes: The need of the text in bracket is FFS.

+The following description for handling of barred and reserved cells is per CN type.
 If the UE supports more than one CN type, the UE shall only exclude a cell as candidate for selection/reselection if it is excluded for both CN types.

 NOTE: Fields cellBarred-CRS and cellReservedForOperatorUse-CRS are not indicated in SystemInformationBlockType1-NB